usnistgov/O-RAN-Testbed-Automation/OpenAirInterface_Testbed/README.md

 </details>
 <hr>

-When the ZeroMQ broker is enabled, `./run.sh` starts the configured DUs and UEs and waits for them to become ready.
+When the ZeroMQ channel emulator is enabled, `./run.sh` starts the configured DUs and UEs and waits for them to become ready.
 All configured endpoints must be running for samples to flow.

 ## Handover Scenario